JDoyle28/JDoyle28/README.md

 Resume:

 Qualification Summary
-● Computer oriented and technologically competent with multiple API’s, Operating Systems, and IDE’s\n ● Comprehensive knowledge of multiple languages, frameworks, data structures, and security mechanisms\n ● Excellent communication with in variety of unique situations\n ● Versatile and experienced in service, sales, and IT and management ● Good with money management, analytics and logistics ● Creative and outgoing with marketing and presentations
+● Computer oriented and technologically competent with multiple API’s, Operating Systems, and IDE’s ● Comprehensive knowledge of multiple languages, frameworks, data structures, and security mechanisms ● Excellent communication with in variety of unique situations ● Versatile and experienced in service, sales, and IT and management ● Good with money management, analytics and logistics ● Creative and outgoing with marketing and presentations